The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 What is the Best AI App for Mac?

-Does Mac Have an AI Tool?
+Does Mac Have a Built-in AI Tool?